SoheeLeeanim/lprr_project/README.md

-# Local Patch Facial Retargeting (LPRR) – Paper Reproduction
+# Local Patch Facial Retargeting Paper Reproduction (LPRR)

 This repository is a **personal research reproduction project** based on the paper
 **“Deep-Learning-Based Facial Retargeting Using Local Patches”**.